Ali-El-Mikdadi/GeoHub/README.md

 GeoHub Web Application should be transformed into a free and open-source system based on the wishes of its founders, which was initially created as a project for a course labeled ITCS 333 Internet and Web development course.
 The system has been built and written to a certain extent, and it is now time to properly package the code so that it may run on any computing platform.

 # Tools Used:
-The following tools are used for the development of the website:
+The following tools are used for the development of the website:<br>
 Front-End:
 <ol>
     <il>HTML</li> <br>